EricBrown3/pipelines/update/README.md

 This allows passing the results for one pipline stage as the params for another.

 # Usage
-Pipelines can execute other pipelines.
-This allows for "synchronization" points.
+Produce results allows for "synchronization" points.

+Stages can execute pipelines; we refer to this as "nesting" pipelines.